-Cue antioxidants.
-We know we want them, and lots of them, but many of us are not quite sure what they actually do.
-Antioxidants, as their name implies, prevent cell oxidization, which damages cells, ages us and makes us prone to illness.
-Basically they neutralize free radicals.
+As the name implies, antioxidants prevent cell oxidization, which damages cells, promotes premature aging and makes us prone to illness.
+On the other hand, antioxidants neutralize free radicals.
 Apples, it turns out, are just as high in those miraculous molecules as fancier, newer import fruits.
-According to a 2004 USDA study, Red Delicious and Granny Smith apples came in twelfth and thirtienth among a variety of 100 foods.

-Specifically, apples pack a type of anti-viral and anti-inflammatory antioxidant called flavonol (not to be confused with flavanol, found in dark chocolate).
+Specifically, apples pack a type of anti-viral and anti-inflammatory antioxidant called flavonol (not to be confused with flavanol found in dark chocolate).
 As to anti-viral, think flu season.
-In regards to anti-inflammatory?
-Inflammation in the body makes us more likely to get ill; inflammation can be caused by stress, poor diet including too much caffeine, and even soda.
+What about anti-inflammatory benefits?
+Inflammation in the body makes us more likely to get ill; it can be caused by stress, poor diet including too much caffeine and even soda.
 Consuming apples reduces inflammation, making your body more alkaline.

 6 Health Benefits of Apples

-To break it down even further, the type of super flavonol found in apples contains quercetin, which according to the American Cancer Society, can fight a variety of serious diseases including cancer.
+To break it down even further, the type of super flavonol found in apples contains quercetin.
+It can fight a variety of serious diseases including cancer, according to the American Cancer Society.
 Quercetin basically scavenges the body for free radicals.
 From apples you get a whopping 440 mg/kg as compared to 158 mg/kg from leafy greens or just under 100 mg/kg from berries.

-Apples are also very high in fiber, packing four grams per medium fruit.
+Apples are also high in fiber, packing four grams per medium fruit.
 This particular fiber is called pectin, which acts as a thickening agent in the gut.
-That's why traditionally in many cultures apples are served to treat diarrhea.
-As you know, fiber is crucial for many reasons, from lowering cholesterol, preventing plaque from clogging your arteries, and stabilizing blood sugar levels to fighting type two diabetes to preventing cancer.
-Naturally, apples provide vitamin C but also a variety of vitamin Bs as well as beta carotene and even some minerals such as calcium and potassium.
-And a medium fruit has only about 100 calories.
+That's why in many cultures, apples are traditionally served to treat diarrhea.
+Fiber is crucial for many reasons, from lowering cholesterol, preventing plaque from clogging your arteries and stabilizing blood sugar levels to fighting type two diabetes to preventing cancer.
+In addition to fiber, apples are a good source of vitamin C, a variety of B vitamins, beta carotene and some minerals such as calcium and potassium.
+Plus, a medium fruit has only about 100 calories.